On location in Sri Lanka

 Now based in Washington, DC, Agnès Bun is a French reporter who has previously worked out of New Delhi and Hong Kong.
 She won the Daniel Pearl Award in 2010 and is the author of There’s No Poetry in a Typhoon: Vignettes from Journalism’s Front Lines (Abbreviated Press).

-A round-up of reviews of works in translation from Chinese, including fiction, story collections, poetry and biographies.
+A round-up of reviews of works in translation from Japanese, including fiction, story collections, poetry and non-fiction.